Est. reading time: 8 minutes

 We already know that it is possible to find aromas similar to tea in red wines that aged in oak casks, along with aromas of earth, dry leaves and forest.

 It is these 'tertiary aromas' (from a 'third party', the cask) that add complexity to the 'primary aromas', those of fresh fruit, adding layers to the wine and making it multidimensional.
-In Port wine, where aging in casks is sometimes prolonged, this complexity of aromas usually reaches a higher level.
+In Port wine, where aging in casks is sometimes prolonged, this complexity of aromas usually reaches a much higher level.

 Example of some tertiary aromas present